Skip to content

 How to start if you've never lifted

 The correct approach for a cyclist starting in the gym is to spend the first four weeks on technique and movement quality at moderate loads.
-This is not the time to test one-rep maxes or chase numbers.
-It is the time to learn the squat pattern, the hinge pattern, the lunge, and basic pulling movements.
+This is not the time to chase numbers.
+It is the time to learn the split-squat pattern, the hinge pattern, the lunge, and basic pulling movements.
 Four weeks of consistent technical practice, two sessions per week, is enough to establish the movement vocabulary needed to begin progressive overload safely.

 The numbers from that point should reflect genuine effort.
-If you finish a set of five squats and feel like you had six or seven reps remaining, the weight is too low.
+If you finish a set of eight split squats and feel like you had four or five reps remaining, the load is too low.
 The last two reps of each working set should require real concentration and effort.
 That's the stimulus.
 Everything else is movement practice.

 The Roadman "Not Done Yet" coaching programme includes a strength component from the first week, built around these principles and adapted to each athlete's training history, equipment access, and on-bike load.
 At $195 per month, it covers all five pillars — training, nutrition, strength, recovery, and accountability — with 1:1 coaching rather than generic programming.
 For a cyclist who's been avoiding the gym for years and doesn't know where to start, that context matters more than the specific exercises.

 Start with two sessions next week.
-Use heavy enough weight to make five clean reps genuinely challenging.
+Use a load that makes the last two of eight reps properly challenging.
 Do that for eight weeks before you touch anything else.
 That is the shortest version of what every expert on this subject actually recommends.

 KEEP READING — THE SATURDAY SPIN